yash91989201/my-hashnode-blogs/clkfqylfv00050amm10zs35za.md

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1690130456992/a75814a1-59e3-4c3f-9c6c-4b7a17cae9d1.png align="center")

-## ✔ Difference between local and remote repository.
+## ✔ Difference between local repository and remote repository.

 The local repository is a Git folder on your computer.
 The remote repository is a Git folder on another computer.